vigata/petitoJPEG/README.md

 ## Live demo ##
 See petitóJPEG in action right from the browser here http://godromo.com/petitojpeg

+## Performance ##
+Contemporary javascript engines have gotten very good at dealing with data in typed arrays. petitóJPEG makes exhaustive use of these.
+In my testing I've seen encode times of ~1000ms of 64 megapixel images on my Haswell intel core i5 using Google Chrome.

 ## Usage ##
 The encoder accepts images in RGBA format which happens to be the format that of the ImageData object used in canvas.